 - Do you think the caffeine is upsetting your stomach?

-- Do you think that the caffeine is not healthy for you?
+- Perhaps, you believe that the caffeine is not healthy for you?

 The Simple Answer